 Your Book of Business Is Everything

 In financial advising, your "book of business" — the clients you manage — is your most valuable asset.
 It determines your income, your career trajectory, and ultimately the value of your practice if you ever choose to sell it.
-Building it from scratch is the hardest part of the job, but it's also the most rewarding.

 Phase 1: Your Warm Market (Months 1–6)